 You can create only one RMS account.
 If an RMS account already exists, Rights Management Services is dimmed and unavailable.

-If no SharePoint Delegate Account exists, Rights Management Services is dimmed and unavailable.
+If no SharePoint Online service account exists, Rights Management Services is dimmed and unavailable.

 The Add RMS Account screen appears.

-If the SharePoint Online Delegate Account is already promoted to Global Administrator privileges, Cloud App Security detects it and prompts a message on the screen.
+If the SharePoint Online, OneDrive, or Microsoft Teams (Teams) service account is already promoted to Global Administrator privileges, Cloud App Security detects it and prompts a message on the screen.

 The RMS account is successfully created and listed on the Service Account screen.